zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

 Some authors have attempted to model "opinion formation" after vaguely similat physical phenomena. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0140406

+In thsi stuy we answer the question:

+> Are two opinions close or far apart, and by what amount?
+Can such a notion of distance be obtained which is intrinsic to social systems, and not merely a distance calculated between some vectors.

 # Opinion polarization Literature
 [opinion space](https://www.cs.uoi.gr/~tsap/publications/polarization.pdf)